 With SEEK, content is delivered headlessly in a structured data format (JSON).
 A customer sends a request, and then the entire page is delivered to them at once.
 The structure of this data can also be customized based on client needs.

 Rather than relying on the CMS to manage templates that present data in HTML, data is consumed in JSON format, and the page can be rendered using any front-end technology that the SEEK team wants.

 To render this content on the page, SEEK makes a request using Core dna’s Headless API.
 With conventional APIs, several requests are required to render a page that contains a blog post, author information, related posts, and the most popular posts written by that author.

-Instead, with Headless CMS, a JSON view template is created, and the information to fill that template is gathered all at once.
+Instead, with Headless system, a JSON view template is created, and the information to fill that template is gathered all at once.
 Content is fetched in an easy-to-consume way as one large JSON object.

 This provides the SEEK team with a completely tailored approach that only gives them the information they need without redundant data or excess API calls.

 SEEK also requests content updates that have been created, modified, or deleted.
 This also reduces the number of HTTP requests between the two systems which reduces the risks of network connectivity failure.

 A decoupled CMS platform combines the benefits and marketer-friendly features of a traditional CMS with the omnichannel capabilities of a headless system.
 Here are some of the best decoupled CMS platforms available.

 Core dna is a decoupled platform with built-in headless CMS application, as well as the front-end tools necessary to deliver engaging content experiences to the end user.